jamesbeadle/OpenFPL/README.md

 dfx deploy --network=local
 ```

-Make note of the frontend and backend canister ids.
+Make note of the frontend, backend and neuron controller canister ids.

 7. Within the OpenFPL repository, update the frontend and backend canister ids listed as DAO controlled canisters within sns_init.yaml.